sxw1/E-Commerce-Price-Tracker/README.md

 # E-Commerce Price Tracker

-Technology stack: Python, MongoDB, Flask, Jinja2, HTML, CSS, Bootstrap, Mailgun.
+Technology Stack: Python, MongoDB, Flask, Jinja2, HTML, CSS, Bootstrap, Mailgun.

 This is an application built to allow the periodic scanning of online webstores, to notify users of changes in prices of items they select.